Chapter 17:

 Mei blinked, her voice a soft echo of their shared disbelief.
 "You hate this place."

-Allen stared at him for a long moment, the angry young man from the cell replaced with a more understanding friend.
-He didn't argue.
+Allen stared at him for a long moment.
+The anger that had driven him was gone, replaced by something quieter.
+He didn’t argue.
 He just nodded.
-"Good luck."

 Mei stepped forward.
 "We'll stay too.
 The city needs someone who believes in it."

-Miyu clutched her mother's hand, her eyes wide but determined.
-Cinnamon squeaked and hopped onto her shoulder, a tiny sentinel in the face of a great challenge.
+Miyu clutched her mother’s hand, her eyes wide but steady.
+Cinnamon squeaked and nestled into her shoulder, a tiny sentinel against the coming storm.

-Allen looked at them all—his strange, mismatched party, now fractured and forging new paths.
-He gave a final, tight nod, a silent vow that he would return.
-Then he turned toward the tunnel.
-"I'll bring her back," he said.
+Allen looked at them all—his strange, mismatched party, now fractured but resolute.
+He gave a final nod, a silent vow.

 With that, they split.
-Above, the city prepared for war.
-Below, Allen descended into the dark, a single hero in a world that didn't want him.
+Above ground, the city prepared for war.
+Below ground, Allen descended into the dark, a single hero in a world that didn't want him.

-The silence in the tunnel was thick and cold, broken only by the sharp, rhythmic scrape of Allen's boots on the damp stone.
+The silence in the passage was thick and cold, broken only by the scrape of his boots against damp stone.
 The air smelled of wet earth and ancient rot, a stark contrast to the burning city above.
-He followed the map Mei had given him, navigating the tight, claustrophobic passages.
-The torch he carried flickered, casting long, dancing shadows that made the walls seem to move, the darkness a living, breathing thing pressing in on him.
+Shadows danced along the walls, flickering with each step of his torchlight.

 The anger and rage that had consumed him in the cell had been replaced by a quiet, determined focus, but underneath, a tremor of fear vibrated through him with every distant sound.
 He had to remind himself: he wasn't just fighting for survival anymore; he was fighting for his friends, for their safety, and for Monica's life.
 He wasn't running anymore.